denys-heryavenko/thesis/README.md

 -   `job_units` - bullet/sentence-level units + embeddings
 -   `job_phrases` - extracted KeyBERT phrases + embeddings

-Run: open the notebook and run cell by cell.
+Run: open the `job_preprocessing` notebook and run cell by cell.
 Embeddings are computed using the model in `config.EMBEDDER_MODEL`.

 ------------------------------------------------------------------------